fenichelar/Pin/README.md

 Arduino Pin Library
 ===
-An easy to use Arduino library for fast digital I/O using port manipulation.
-Capable of simultaneous operations on multiple Pins.
-Supports Arduino Mega, Arduino Uno, and Arduino Leonardo.
+An easy to use Arduino library for fast and simultaneous operations to Arduino I/O pins using port manipulation.
+Supports Arduino AVR boards natively and custom boards by manually defining register addresses.
 Complete documentation can be found [here](https://pin.fenichelar.com).
 Source code can be found [here](https://github.com/fenichelar/Pin).
 Common uses are listed below.

+## Background
+Background information about how direct port manipulation works can be found [here](https://www.arduino.cc/en/Reference/PortManipulation).

+## Advantages
+ - Much faster than built in digital functions
+ - More portable and easier to read than direct port manipulation
+ - Allows for simultaneous operations on multiple pins
+ - Supports custom boards (`getAnalogValue()` and `setDutyCycle(int value)` not supported)

 ## Install
 Install from the Arduino Library Manager or download the latest release [here](https://github.com/fenichelar/Pin/releases/latest).